-ology, -logy, -ologist, -logist

 2. The absence of knowledge about the existence and nature of the divine and its relationship to and influence upon other beings.

-More specifically, the study of the earth's atmosphere; as in, meteorology.
+More specifically, atmospherology is the examination or research of the earth's atmospher, as in meteorology.

 An audiologist uses a variety of tests and procedures to assess hearing and balance function and to fit and dispense hearing aids and other therapeutic devices for hearing.